 Ideally a short commute from Westchester to NYC in less than 35 minutes.
-The good news is, there are towns in Westchester County that will give you the short commute from Westchester to New York City.
+The good news is, there are towns in Westchester County that will give you a short commute from Westchester to New York City.
 Here are towns where you can commute from Westchester to New York City in less than 35 minutes.

 Which Towns in Westchester County Have the Shortest Commute to New York City?